 “It was vital that we found an investment partner that understood both our vision for growth and the importance we place on this culture.
 In LDC we have a highly-experienced partner that is backing us to continue our growth journey, and helping us to invest in the future of our business.
 The acquisition of THDA is the next step on this journey and puts a marker in the sand for our commitment to the infrastructure sector.
 The move will allow us to enhance our presence in Birmingham and sees the firm establish itself as a fully multi-disciplinary practice.”

 The deal was led by Ben Snow, Investment Director, and Zara Lane, Investment Origination, at LDC in Newcastle.
 Robert Horvath will join the board of the business as Non-Executive Chairman.
-An engineer by trade, Robert has more than 25 years’ experience of supporting the growth of businesses across the construction and engineering sectors.
+Robert has more than 25 years’ experience of supporting the growth of businesses across the construction and engineering sectors.

 Ben Snow, Investment Director at LDC, said: “Patrick Parsons has an exceptionally strong management team that has successfully spearheaded the growth of the business, while retaining the values of a smaller sized firm.
 The acquisition of THDA is an exciting development for both businesses.
 It allows Patrick Parsons to further strengthen its service line and create more opportunities for both its employees and customers in a market that shows strong growth prospects as infrastructure investment continues to rise.”